siphyshu/wallpy-sensei/README.md

 # 🌆 Wallpy-Sensei

-Wallpy-Sensei is a dynamic wallpaper tool for (windows/macOS/linux) to change wallpapers based on the time of the day.
+Wallpy-Sensei is a dynamic wallpaper tool to change wallpapers based on the time of the day.

 ### To-Do
 - [ ] Update README.md